LLCs Co-Owned by Spouses (Guide to a Husband & Wife LLC)

 - Develop a system for tracking income and expenses.

-- Choose a banking institution and open a business checking account.
+- Choose a banking institution and open an LLC business bank account.

 - Purchase liability insurance.